 Difference Between Accounting and Financial Management

-The key difference between Accounting vs financial management is that Accounting is the process of recording, maintaining as well as reporting the financial affairs of the company which shows the clear financial position of the company, whereas, the financial management is the management of the finances and investment of different individuals, organizations and other entities.
+The key difference between Accounting vs. financial management is that Accounting is the process of recording, maintaining, and reporting the company's financial affairs, which shows the company's clear financial position.
+In contrast, financial management manages the finances and investments of different individuals, organizations, and other entities.

 They are the two separate functions where accounting requires reporting past financial transactions, whereas the other requires planning about future transactions.